yunimoo/elichika/README.md

 Or clone the respository and build manually, look at the scripts for the steps.

 ## Setting up config file
 Use ``config.json`` to change some runtime parameters.
-The server come with a ready-to-go config by default, so if you're fine with it, you can skip this part.
+If the file is not present, you can run elichika to generate it.

+If a field is present in ``config.json``, it will be used, otherwise, it will take the default config's value.

+The fields are as follow (might not be up to date, you can check the code to see what field actually does what):

 - ``"cdn_server"``
     - The server for client to download assets.
-    - The script's config use https://llsifas.catfolk.party/static/ (special thanks to sarah for hosting it).
+    - Default to  https://llsifas.catfolk.party/static/ (special thanks to sarah for hosting it).
     - We can host our own CDN with `elichika` by put the relevant files in `elichika/static`.
         - You should look into this if you want to further develop the game/server, as doing so might require redownloading things a lot.
 - ``"server_address"``